kengibson1111/go-stdlib/README.md

 ## encoding/json

-* rawmessage - this is really cool.
-Shows how to delay parsing until a lower-level type is identified.
-Then parsing continues.

 * unmarshal - shows basic unmarshaling.

 * unmarshalforward - shows how the JSON encoder is very tolerant.
 In this case, a component